Open prison theory

 An invitation to intellectual humility, scientific curiosity, and collaborative exploration.

 I have a theory that this world is an open prison.
-There are no physical walls other than physical laws.
-We’re trapped in our perception and too proud.
+There are no physical walls other than physical laws and the perception trap.
+Our best chance is to collaborate with the other inmates to discover and push the limits.

 🤖🚫 Note: No generative AI was used to create this content.
 This page is only intended for human consumption and is NOT allowed to be used for machine training including but not limited to LLMs.